chrisalbertson/ImageNet_url_tools/readme.md

 ImageNet URL Tools
 ==================

-This is a set of simle tools for dealing with the list in image URLs you can down loadload from ImageNet at http://image-net.org/download
+This is a set of tools for dealing with the list in image URLs you can down loadload from ImageNet at http://image-net.org/download

 Presently there are three Python scripts:

 - fetch_urls.py  Reads a file containing the synsets you want to download images for.
 If all you want are dogs then place one line of text in this file that reads "dog.n.01".
-If you need images for 1000 clases then place 1000 lines in this file, one for each class.
+If you need images for 1000 classes then place 1000 lines in this file, one for each class.
 Note that you can use the synset "dog.n.01" or the WordNetID "n00003456" in the file.
 This script treats them interchanably.